-5. The poor are at fault for lacking proper training
+5. The poor are at fault for lack of proper training

-Forces that significantly increase poverty are systemic: off-shoring good paying jobs; the collapse of manufacturing businesses; massive cutbacks in highly skilled jobs, etc. are more connected to business health and economic conditions and not individually based phenomena.
+Forces that significantly increase poverty are systemic: off-shoring good paying jobs; the collapse of manufacturing businesses; massive cutbacks in highly skilled jobs, etc. are more connected to business health and economic conditions than individually based phenomena.

 HR programs and activities can support employee financial stability

 - creating schedules with reasonable minimum hours – 30 or more

 - jobs re-training programs (grant money is sometimes available)

 - working with community service providers who support employment